DeepPhe/DeepPhe-Viz-v1/README.md

 All of the summary items from the full cancer and tumor summaries can also be clicked to show their source report in the timeline.

+## API Documentation

+We've created a set of API endpoints using Swagger UI for advanced users to explore the potential use cases for their additional needs.
+The API documentation can be accessed at http://localhost:8383/documentation once you have the DeepPhe-Viz server running.
+This documentation allows the users to visualize and interact with the API's resources without having any of the implementation logic in place.

 ## For Developers